alfred-jayaprakash/kke-solutions/linux/Setup-and-configure-iptables.md

 * Note that there's one DROP ALL rule at position 5.
 Hence, any rules you insert should be before position 5.
 So use the option `-I <position>` to insert rule before Position 5.
 * Need to do the task on all 3 appservers.

-## Solution 1
+## Solution
-* Create a bash script in all the appserver hosts with the below content.
+* Create a bash script in all the appserver hosts with the below content (Replace the port 5000 with the port as per the question)
 * The solution basically inserts 2 rules: 1 ACCEPT Rule and 1 DROP rule at Position 5 an 6 to accept connection from STLB01 only and drop all other connections respectively
 ```UNIX
 #!/bin/bash